Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

-Whether you're looking for a show-stopping American Pit Bull Terrier who's born for the show ring or just a loving pet who lives to roll in the mud and sleep on your bed, the first step is finding a good-quality puppy from a reputable, conscientious breeder.
+Whether you're looking for a show-stopping American Pit Bull Terrier (APBT) who was born for the show ring, or just a loving pet who lives to roll in the mud and sleep on your bed, the first step is finding a high-quality puppy from a reputable and conscientious breeder.

-There's no shortage of people who sell APBT puppies, as the breed is the second most popular breed in the country, according to the United Kennel Club.
+There's no shortage of people who sell APBT puppies—the breed is the second most popular breed in the country, according to the United Kennel Club.

 Once you begin your search for the perfect puppy, you'll find APBT breeders almost everywhere your look.
 They're listed in newspaper ads, websites, neighborhood bulletin boards, and even swap meets and garage sales.
 Unlike conscientious, reputable breeders, who spend a lifetime breeding dogs with the best temperament, health, and conformation, these individuals produce puppies only for money and give little thought to the dog's welfare once he leaves the premises.
 Regardless of how cute these pups may be or how much they need a home, avoid them.

-Remember you're going to be caring for this puppy for 12 to 15 years, so the time you spend early on choosing the right puppy who is healthy and well-adjusted, will pay off in the long run.
+Remember that you're going to be caring for this puppy for 12 to 15 years, so the time you spend early on choosing the right puppy who is healthy and well-adjusted will pay off in the long run.

-Picking the right puppy is very important, especially with bully breed dogs, because you want to make sure that you don't pick a puppy that is overly aggressive, has tons of health problems, or doesn't even look like an American Pit Bull Terrier, which is why basic temperament tests are very important to perform when at the breeder's.
-You want to take the breeder's description of the puppies' temperaments, but testing will add to your final opinon.
+Picking the right puppy is very important, especially with bully breed dogs, because you want to make sure that you don't pick a puppy that is overly aggressive, has tons of health problems, or doesn't even look like an American Pit Bull Terrier.
+All of these possible issues explain why basic temperament tests are very important to perform when you visit the breeder.
+You want to take the breeder's description of the puppies' temperaments, but testing will add to your final opinion.

 Avoid puppy mills and backyard breeders.
 Puppy mills are large-scale breeding operations that produce puppies in an assembly line fashion without regard for health and socialization.
 Backyard breeders are typically well-meaning, regular pet owners who simply do not possess enough knowledge about their breed and breeding to produce healthy puppies.